 All you need to do is a little research.
 You can use tools like Facebook, Google, etc.

-For example, Facebook search or Google “business networking Greenville SC”, “professional networking Greenville SC”, “entrepreneur networking Greenville SC”, etc. You’ll see public post from people on FB and or searches on Google.
+For example, Facebook search or Google “business networking Greenville SC”, “professional networking Greenville SC”, “entrepreneur networking Greenville SC”, etc. You’ll see a public post from people on FB and or searches on Google.

 If you have the money, join a BNI group.
 You can visit a group twice without joining, so you could network a little bit and get some cards to build relationships.